 Summary: Are you struggling to get students to write during journaling time?
 Are the responses you get cursory or less than you had hoped?
-If so (and even if not), then read how one elementary classroom transformed the depth of student writing responses by transitioning from “writing prompts” to “reflective writing.”
+If so (and even if not), then read how one elementary teacher transformed the depth of students’ writing responses by transitioning from top-down writing prompts to reflective writing.
 By writing with the students on the prompts they generated, by having extended discussions about the writing, and by tapping into the students’ prior knowledge and interests to ensure relevance, this teacher’s journey to finding paths toward powerful student writing was successful.
-This resource may be useful in working with novice teachers, or for anyone looking to invite more student input into writing assignments.
+This resource may be useful in working with new teachers, or for anyone looking to invite more student input into writing assignments.

 Original Date of Publication: Fall 1999

 When I came through the university education program eight years ago, journal topics were hot.
 The notion I gleaned from all I was taught was this: any teacher worth half a peck of pencils required students to keep daily journals, and the best way to get them to write in those journals was to assign a journal topic each day.
 Clutching that little nugget of information, I began categorizing teachers according to their classroom writing practices.
 To my way of thinking they could be divided neatly into five groups:

 - Duds: Those who never gave students creative writing opportunities at all.

 - Has-beens: Those who used the old mundane, hackneyed topics such as “What I Did on My Summer Vacation” and what “School Means to Me.”